-Compare the relative error $|\epsilon_a|$ with the pre-specified error tolerance $\epsilon_s$ .
+Compare the absolute relative approximate error $|\epsilon_a|$ with the pre-specified error tolerance ε_s .

 Note one should also check whether the number of iterations is more than the maximum number of iterations allowed.
 If so, one needs to terminate the algorithm and notify the user about it.